 ![]() |

-Paradise beach is also known as Love Island which it turns out it is a holiday place for transsexual Thai men but in its offseason.
-Jim goes off on his own and comes across a few transsexuals having a relaxing moment and where very pleased to have Jim the blue-eyed Canadian join them for a cold beer and pineapple.
+Paradise Beach is also known as Love Island, which turns out to be a holiday place for transsexual Thai men, but in its offseason.
+Jim goes off on his own and comes across a few transsexuals enjoying a relaxing moment; they are very pleased to have Jim, the blue-eyed Canadian, join them for a cold beer and pineapple.
 They had a great time laughing and talking while Dieter and I went off exploring without cameras.
-Being gay in Thailand is not frowned upon but accepted as calmly as bugs that fly.
-The standards of the cabins were scary at best but just down the beach was an exclusive resort being built for foreigners to land by boat.

 ![]() |